 In September 1931, Mr Jones died, aged 61 years.
 He had been active for many years in the local School of Arts, a lodge member as well as a keen bowler and tennis player.In January 1932 the firm of J. W. Jones Limited was in liquidation.
 The stock was sold by Kirby’s, and a new drapers set up in his former store.

 Keast & Co., Castlemaine

-M. Keast & Co purchased the milinery and draper stock of Messrs Best & Co in Barkers Street in 1879.
+M. Keast & Co purchased the millinery and draper stock of Messrs.
+Best & Co in Barkers Street in 1879.
 Only the next year they “had made other business arrangements” and so were having a clearing sale.
 Despite that they continued in Castlemaine until 1888.
 (Perhaps the other business deal fell through?)

 John Buckley Keatch of the firm (I have not been able to find out who “M. Keatch” was; only his sisters and mother had names starting with ‘M’) then left Castlemaine and managed a tailoring depot in Brigport Street, Albert Park.
 He died there in 1906.